Documentation Index

 • Translation Key: Select your translation key from the list.
 In this example, we select country_code.

-• Null Value: If you didn’t set a default value for the translation key and nothing matches your translation codes, Slate defaults to Null (empty).
+• Null Value: If you did not set a default export value for the translation key and nothing matches your translation codes, Slate defaults to Null, or empty.
 You can configure a Null value here to provide a default value for just this export.

 Select Preview Results to see the translated value: